biojava/biojava.github.io/_wikis/BioJava:Logo.md

 Logo17 ![](Biojava_logo_jitendra.jpg "fig:Biojava_logo_jitendra.jpg")

+Dear BioJava Lovers:

+Explanation: JAVA cup is popular amongst the java programmers, that is a trademark logo of it.
+In order to design a BioJava logo, I plan to use the basic concept of Biojava project, where we are implementing the Java power to solve the biological puzzles.
+So basically we are using the free, Platform independent JAVA language to improve the biological findings.

+**Here in this logo the JAVA is pouring its essence into BIOlogy, and thereby enhancing the research.**

 Dear biological programmers and Biojava project lovers.
 I, Jitendra Narayan [1](http://www.bioinformaticsonline.com), finally design a logo that correctly explain the biojava project.
 I need your valuable